stoneyrh/gSOAP/gsoap/samples/xml-rpc-json/README.md

 key-value pairs),

-Other JSONPath implementations require quotes for field names in brackets, as in `['store']` or `["store"]`.
-With jsoncpp you will only need to add quotes when field names contain control characters, spaces, or punctuation, such as a `unit-price` field name in the query `$..['unit-price']`.
-To promote orthogonality of the JSONPath syntax (no arbitrary rules and exceptions depending on a context), quoted field names are also valid with dot notation in our JSONPath syntax, such as the query `$..'unit-price'`.
+Other JSONPath implementations require quotes for field names in brackets, as in `["store"]`.
+With jsoncpp you will only need to add quotes when field names contain control characters, spaces, or punctuation, such as a `unit-price` field name in the query `$..["unit-price"]`.
+To promote orthogonality of the JSONPath syntax (no arbitrary rules and exceptions depending on a context), quoted field names are also valid with dot notation in our JSONPath syntax, such as the query `$.."unit-price"`.

 JSONPath by example                                                 {#jsoncpp-4}
 -------------------